nslavov/scp/methods.md

 ------------

+&nbsp;

 ## Shotgun single-cell proteomics
 [SCoPE-MS](SCoPE-MS) and its second version [SCoPE2](SCoPE2) can analyze thousands of proteins selected in order of their abundance in the samples.

 &nbsp;

 ## Prioritized single-cell proteomics
-[pSCoPE](pSCoPE) can analyze thousands of proteins selected in order of their priority for the biological questions and projects of interest.
+[pSCoPE](pSCoPE) can analyze thousands of proteins selected in order of their priority for the [biological](biology) questions and projects of interest.

 &nbsp;